Coconut Milk Latte Recipe

 How To Froth Milk In A Mason Jar

-3. HEAT: Remove the lid and microwave for 30 seconds.
-This helps bring the foam to the top and stabilize it.
+- HEAT: Remove the lid and microwave for 30 seconds to set the foam.

-4. ENJOY: Pour the milk into your coffee and spoon the foam on top.
+- FINISH: Pour into your coffee and spoon the foam on top.

 Expert Tips